ukcs485gFall18/midterm1-zzztop/README.md

 3)longerTips - 9 tips on how to run for longer, same functionality
 - I also completed Part 2 of the tutorial

-***Please note that the application runs are simulated using 'City Run' provided by XCode so that the use feels like they are running through Cupertino***
+***Please note that the application runs are simulated using 'City Run' provided by XCode so that the use feels like they are running through Cupertino.
+According to the app tutorial, this is achieved by doing the following: "before pressing the New Run button, select Debug\Location\City Run from the Simulator menu." ***